Acts who made political statements at Glastonbury 2025

 Kneecap, Sir Rod Stewart and former Little Mix star Jade all used their sets to make political points at this year’s festival.

-Rap duo Bob Vylan have come under fire after their Glastonbury performance when vocalist Bobby Vylan led crowds to chants of “death, death to the IDF (Israel Defence Forces)”.
+Rap duo Bob Vylan have come under fire after their Glastonbury performance when vocalist Bobby Vylan led crowds in chants of “death, death to the IDF (Israel Defence Forces)”.

 Since Glastonbury was founded more than 50 years ago, many artists have used their platform at the ever-growing event to make political statements.